influxdata/helm-charts/charts/telegraf-ds/README.md

-# Telegraf-DS (DaemonSet)
+# Telegraf-DS (DaemonSet) Helm chart

-[Telegraf](https://github.com/influxdata/telegraf) is a plugin-driven server agent written by the folks over at [InfluxData](https://influxdata.com) for collecting & reporting metrics.
-This chart runs a DaemonSet of Telegraf instances to collect host level metrics for your cluster.
-If you need to poll individual instances of infrastructure or APIs there is a `telegraf` chart that is more suited to that usecase.
+[Telegraf](https://github.com/influxdata/telegraf) is a plugin-driven server agent used for collecting and reporting metrics.
+This chart runs a DaemonSet of Telegraf instances to collect host-level metrics for your cluster.
+To poll individual instances of infrastructure or APIs, use the [Telegraf (`telegraf`) chart](https://github.com/influxdata/helm-charts/tree/master/charts/telegraf).

-For this chart, Telegraf inputs cannot be customised as it aims to provide an opinionated configuration to monitor kubernetes nodes and global kubernetes monitoring.
+The Telegraf-DS Helm chart bootstraps a `telegraf-ds` DaemonSet on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+For this chart, you cannot customize Telegraf inputs being the goal is to provide an opinionated configuration for monitoring Kubernetes nodes and global Kubernetes monitoring.

+## Prerequisites

+- Kubernetes 1.11+ with Beta APIs enabled

-## TL;DR
+## QuickStart

 ```console
 helm repo add influxdata https://helm.influxdata.com/
 helm upgrade --install telegraf-ds influxdata/telegraf-ds
 ```

 > **Tip**: `helm upgrade --install [RELEASE] [CHART] [FLAGS]` is idempotent and can be run multiple times.
-If chart was not previously installed, helm will install it.
-If present, it will redeploy the same version or upgrade it if a new version is available.
+If chart hasn't been installed, Helm installs it.
+If chart is installed, Helm redeploys the same version or upgrades the chart if a new version is available.

-## Introduction

-This chart bootstraps a `telegraf-ds` DaemonSet on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-## Prerequisites

-- Kubernetes 1.11+ with Beta APIs enabled

-## Installing the Chart
+## Install the chart

 To install the chart with the release name `my-release`: